This easy chicken chili recipe is a hearty, comforting dish everyone will love that takes just 10 minutes to throw together.

-Easy.
-This is a true set-and-forget slow cooker chili recipe.
+Easy meal.
+This is a true set-and-forget slow cooker chili recipe that's perfect for easy dinners.
 You don’t need to brown any meat ahead of time.
 Just dump everything in and walk away.
 Really.
 If you can open cans, you can make this chicken chili recipe.

-Healthy chicken chili.
-White chicken stays super juicy in the crockpot, especially when it’s soaking up all the saucy goodness from the tomatoes and warm spices.
-And the mixture of beans adds even more protein, a ton of flavor, and interesting texture.
+Wholesome chicken chili.
+Chicken breast meat stays super juicy in the crockpot, especially when it’s soaking up all the saucy goodness from the tomatoes and warm spices.
+And the mixture of beans adds heartiness and interesting texture.

 Hearty.
 This easy chicken chili is also a stick-to-your-ribs kind of dish with big chunks of chicken and tons of beans to fill you up and warm your soul.

 Chicken chili.
-If your family is used to having ground beef in their chili, I bet they won’t mind having big chunks of juicy white chicken in their chili instead.
+If your family is used to having traditional chili with ground beef, I bet they won’t mind this flavorful white chicken chili with big chunks of juicy white meat chicken in their chili.

-How to Make Healthy Chicken Chili in the Slow Cooker
+How to Make Chicken Chili in the Slow Cooker

 Place 4 thawed chicken breasts in the bottom of your slow cooker.

-Drain and rinse the hominy and beans (except for the one in sauce), and add the green chilis (or jalapenos, if you’re a spicy one!), the 28 oz. can of diced tomatoes (do not drain), chili powder, garlic powder, and cumin.
+Drain and rinse the hominy and beans (except for the one in sauce) in a mesh strainer, and add the green chilis (or jalapenos, if you’re a spicy one!), the 28 oz. can of diced tomatoes (do not drain), chili powder, garlic powder, and cumin.

 Lightly stir to combine the beans, tomatoes, and seasonings.

 If you’re wondering why, here’s what’s up.
 I think chili should be thick and chunky.
-And most chili recipes are too thin and soupy.
-After 4 hours on high in the crockpot, the tomatoes have cooked down.
+And most chili recipes are too thin and soupy for my taste.
+After all this time in the crockpot, the tomatoes have cooked down.
 So this can of tomatoes ensures big chunks of tomatoes.
 And the tomato paste thickens it up.

 Use a pair of tongs to break up the chicken into big, delicious chunks.
 It should just fall apart.
 Stir to combine, so everyone gets plenty of chicken in their bowl.

-Serve your healthy chicken chili with all the toppings you love.
+Serve your chicken chili with all the toppings you love.
 Here are some of our favorites!

 - Green onions